mario-bermonti/mario-bermonti.github.io/_pages/publications.md

 layout: publications
 ---

 This is a selective list of my publications.
-You can find a more complete list at my research platforms.
+Please see my research platforms for a more complete list.